 6. Recognize Individual Ideas

-Fostering collaboration and working to encourage knowledge sharing in your organization allows for the day-to-day operations to run more efficiently, for brilliant ideas to be shared more frequently, and for productivity to increase.
-Your organization will also grow a sense of comradery and accountability as your employees inspire each other to work their hardest, all for the benefit of everyone involved.
-As leaders in your company, follow these six best practices to ensure that knowledge flows freely and generously.
+Fostering collaboration and encouraging knowledge sharing in your organization allows day-to-day operations to run more efficiently, brilliant ideas to be shared more frequently, and productivity to increase.
+Your teams will also develop a sense of camaraderie and accountability as your employees inspire each other to work their hardest.
+As leaders in your company, follow these six best practices to ensure that knowledge flows freely.